Scott J. Juengel

 At present, I am working on two very different book manuscripts between which I restlessly shuttle back and forth.
-The first, The Right to the Novel: Undocumented Subjects in the Age of Austen, explores the relationship between cosmopolitan rights, cultures of documentality and novel worlds in fictions by Jane Austen, Frances Burney, Maria Edgeworth, Charlotte Smith, Ann Radcliffe and other romantic era writers.
+The first, The Novel and Asylum: Undocumented Subjects in the Age of Austen, explores the relationship between cosmopolitan rights, cultures of documentality and novel worlds in fictions by Jane Austen, Frances Burney, Maria Edgeworth, Charlotte Smith, Ann Radcliffe and other romantic era writers.
 I argue that the advent of a mobile, rights-bearing subject in political theory presents a peculiar problem for the modern novel, which must begin to compete with a new bureaucratic order for documentary power.
 Portions of the project recently appeared in Cultural Critique (“The Novel of Universal Peace”) and European Romantic Review (“Late Hospitality: Kant, Radcliffe and the Assassin at the Gate”).

 The second project, entitled The Sudden: Time, Disaster, Enlightenment, examines the gradual shift from providential to secular accounts of catastrophic events beginning in the seventeenth century and ending in the romantic age.
 Catastrophe, I argue, exposes the mass (Hobbes) or the multitude (Spinoza) to time, laying bare in the process the event-structure of a history we now consider modern.
 In particular, the project focuses on the singular experience of suddenness and how these new temporal modalities come to shape certain enlightenment genres of critical inquiry, including the novel, universal history, history painting, and early forms of what we might call science or speculative fiction.
 Portions of the project have already appeared in Novel and Romantic Circles.
 The latter, entitled “Mary Wollstonecraft’s Perpetual Disaster,” won the Keats-Shelley Association Award for Best Essay in Romanticism for 2012-2013.